carrotFoxx/services/docs/installation_manual.rst

 Logical Layout Requirements
 ===========================

-above mentioned resources should be presented to system in following way (multi-node installation)
+Above mentioned resources should be presented to system in following way (multi-node installation)

 Table: